Japan’s October-December growth revised upward to 1.9 pct

 TOKYO — Japan’s economy grew at an annual pace of 1.9 percent in October-December, according to revised data from the Cabinet Office that showed stronger investment than earlier reported.

-The figure released Friday was an improvement over an earlier estimate for 1.4 percent growth in the final quarter of 2018.
+The seasonally adjusted figure released Friday was an improvement over an earlier estimate for 1.4 percent growth in the final quarter of 2018.

 It also showed a rebound from a 2.4 percent contraction in the previous quarter for the world’s third-largest economy as storms and earthquakes crimped travel and spending.